-He is Patron of the Australia Lebanon Chamber of Commerce and Industry (Vic) Ltd (ALCC); The Balibo House Trust; The Burnet Institute; the Conservation Ecology Centre – Cape Otway; the Eurekea Democracy Centre, Ballarat; the Hadassah Australia Foundation; the Seaworks Foundation, Williamstown; The Sir Rupert Hamer Records Management Awards; and the Western Melbourne Tourism Board.
+He is Patron of the Australia Lebanon Chamber of Commerce and Industry (Vic) Ltd (ALCC); The Balibo House Trust; The Burnet Institute; the Centre for Dialogue La Trobe University; the Conservation Ecology Centre – Cape Otway; the Eurekea Democracy Centre, Ballarat; the Hadassah Australia Foundation; the Seaworks Foundation, Williamstown; The Sir Rupert Hamer Records Management Awards; and the Western Melbourne Tourism Board.

 He is also a leading advocate for both multiculturalism and Aboriginal reconciliation.